sisirGhimiray/basics-coding-question/questions.md

 **04** Write a function to convert a string into upperCase. <br>

 **05** Write a function for performing case insensitive string comparision. <br>

+**06** Unlike gets(),the function fgets() does'nt delete the new line character
+        entered at the end but retains it.
+What should we do if we don't want the newLine character in the string. <br>